Richard D. Cummings: Career and research

 Cummings was professor of biochemistry and molecular biology at the University of Georgia in Athens from 1983-1992 and associate director of the Complex Carbohydrate Research Center.

 Cummings was the Ed Miller Endowed Chair in Molecular Biology, the George Lynn Cross Professor in Biochemistry, and professor of biochemistry and molecular biology at the University of Oklahoma Health Sciences Center, College of Medicine, in Oklahoma City, Oklahoma from 1992 to 2006.
 He was the founder in 1999 of the Oklahoma Center for Medical Glycobiology.

+In 1988, Cummings was a founder of ELA Technologies, Inc. in Athens, Georgia, that specialized in developing uses of bioluminescent proteins in high-sensitivity detection assays.

-Cummings was a co-founder in 2002, along with Rodger P. McEver and Richard Alvarez, of Selexys Pharmaceuticals Corporation, where he initially served as president and chief scientific officer.
-Selexys was based in Oklahoma City, Oklahoma.
-The emphasis of the company was in developing treatments for inflammatory disorders.
-On November 21, 2016, it was announced that Selexys was purchased by Novartis.
-The purchase occurred following receipt of results of the SUSTAIN study, a Phase II trial evaluating the use of SelG1, an anti-P-selectin antibody, in the reduction of vaso-occlusive pain crises in patients with sickle cell disease (SCD).
+Cummings was a co-founder in 2002, with Rodger P. McEver and Richard Alvarez, of Selexys Pharmaceuticals Corporation, where he initially served as president and chief scientific officer.
+Selexys was based in Oklahoma City, Oklahoma and developed treatments for inflammatory disorders.
+On November 21, 2016, it was announced that Selexys was purchased by Novartis, following receipt of results of a Phase II trial evaluating the use of SelG1, an anti-P-selectin antibody, in the reduction of vaso-occlusive pain crises in patients with sickle cell disease (SCD).
+Crizanlizumab was approved by the FDA in 2019 to reduce frequency of pain crises in individuals living with sickle cell disease.

-Cummings was also a co-founder in 2014 of Tetherex Pharmaceuticals, a spinoff of Selexys in Oklahoma City, that is developing novel first-in-class therapeutics targeting cell adhesion proteins in inflammatory and oncologic diseases.
-In 1988 he was a founder of ELA Technologies, Inc. in Athens, Georgia, that specialized in developing uses of bioluminescent proteins in high-sensitivity detection assays.
+Cummings was a co-founder in 2014 of Tetherex Pharmaceuticals, a spinoff of Selexys in Oklahoma City, that is developing novel therapeutics targeting cell adhesion proteins in inflammatory and oncologic diseases.
+Cummings was a co-founder of GanNA Bio in 2021, which was acquired by ReNAgade Therapeutics in 2024.
+In 2025, Cummings co-founded VTE Therapeutics, which is developing glycopeptide therapeutics targeting the P-selectin/PSGL-1 pathway for cancer-associated venous thromboembolism.

 Research

-Cummings is a co-founder of the fields of glycomics and glycobiology.
-His research, which has been funded by the National Institutes of Health since 1984, has focused on the biochemical and molecular regulation of cellular metabolism and function.
+Cummings' research, which has been funded by the National Institutes of Health since 1984, has focused on the biochemical and molecular regulation of cellular metabolism and function.
 His work emphasizes the roles of glycoconjugates in cell adhesion and cell signaling.
-In his biochemical studies he is exploring the fundamental pathways of glycoconjugate biosynthesis and alterations in biosynthesis in human and animal diseases.
+In his biochemical studies, he is exploring the fundamental pathways of glycoconjugate biosynthesis and alterations in biosynthesis in human and animal diseases.
 He is also exploring the roles of proteins and lectins that recognize glycans, as well as anti-glycan antibodies, in biological pathways and disease, including inflammation, autoimmunity, infectious diseases, and cancer.

-Cummings has over 330 peer-reviewed publications in the field.
-Among his notable discoveries are the immunogenic glycans in parasitic helminths, the nature of the sulfated and glycosylated ligand PSGL-1 for selectins, the molecular chaperone COSMC (C1GalT1C1) that regulates T-synthase activity and consequently O-glycosylation pathways, and the roles of glycans in regulating leukocyte trafficking.
+Cummings has over 500 peer-reviewed publications in the field.
+Among his discoveries are the immunogenic glycans in parasitic helminths, the nature of the sulfated and glycosylated ligand PSGL-1 for selectins, the molecular chaperone COSMC (C1GalT1C1) that regulates T-synthase activity and consequently O-glycosylation pathways, and the roles of glycans in regulating leukocyte trafficking.